 This vulnerability is due to improper authentication of password update responses.
 An attacker could exploit this vulnerability by forcing a password reset on an affected device.
 A successful exploit could allow the attacker to determine valid user names in the unauthenticated response to a forced password reset.

-This vulnerability is due to incomplete error checking when parsing an HTTP header.
-An attacker could exploit this vulnerability by sending a crafted HTTP request to a targeted web server on a device.
-A successful exploit could allow the attacker to cause a DoS condition when the device reloads.
+This vulnerability is due to a logic error in memory management when the device is handling SSL VPN connections.
+An attacker could exploit this vulnerability by sending crafted SSL/TLS packets to the SSL VPN server of the affected device.
+A successful exploit could allow the attacker to cause the device to reload, resulting in a DoS condition.